Skip to main content

 Windows 2008 and later security settings for Credential Provider

 Two security settings are required for foreground execution.
-These settings allow OpCon RPA to interact with the Windows Credential Provider, which is necessary for session management during task execution.
+These settings allow OpCon RPA to interact with the Windows Credential Provider, which is necessary for session management when a task runs.

 To make interactive logon work in Windows 2008 and later, you must disable SAS (Secure Attention Sequence).